Code-Institute-Submissions/first-milestone-project-3/README.md

 the inquiry has been submitted once all the mandatory fields have been completed.<br/>

 Strived to use semantic HTML5 elements to structure HTML code better.
+Used JavaScript functions to handle events on the Subscribe button (Get Updates Section) and Book Us button(Modal Popup)

 # Technologies used includes: